polterguy/phosphorusfive/plugins/p5.data/README.md

 "tables" (2 dimensional matrixes with "rows" and "columns") - p5.data is based upon tree-structures, graph objects, or "nodes".
 In such a regard, the p5.data database, consists of "3 dimensions", where traditional databases rarely have more than "2 dimensions".

+Notice, the p5.data database is *not* for big data, but rather for settings types of data.
+If you need a more scalable database, feel free to check out the [MySQL adapter](../extras/p5.mysql/), or roll your own data adapter.

 ## Inserting data [insert-data]

 To insert items into your database, you can use for instance a piece of lambda, such as shown below.